Ri-Dearg/corona-tales/README.md

 - Active on every page so you can create a post from anywhere.
 - Uses icons, hints on form fields and live validation because the form is a bit longer than the most basic social media forms.
-- If a user is signed in, the form will auto fill with your info if it is saved to the account.
+- If a user is signed in, the form will auto-fill with your info if it is saved to the account.
 - The Post a story option allows people to preview a color by holding down on it before posting.
 - Utilises [CKEditor5](https://ckeditor.com/ckeditor-5/) for the message field, allowing a range of customisability options to make your post stand out.
 - The editor has been rebuilt and customised to include coloring fonts, amongst other additional features.